EvertonNdiawo/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 		4. __CMD__ - The command that launches the process.

 	- __*Note*__ 1.
 In order to get more information using `ps` command: `ps -u` should suffice.

-	- Here such extra information is inclusive of:
+Here such extra information is inclusive of:
 	-	5. __%CPU__ - amount of computing power the process is taking.
 	-	6. __%MEM__ - amount of memory the process is taking up.
 	-	7. __STAT__ - process state.

-	-	     2. The command can also be used to list all the processes, inclusive of those that are currently not runnng, even though it is primarily used to show currently running processes: `ps -A`.
+	- __*Note*__ 2.
+The command can also be used to list all the processes, \ inclusive of those that are currently not runnng, \ even though it is primarily used to show currently running processes: `ps -A`.